 Ngong Road Children’s Foundation has a Programme Manager leading the team.
 The program works through caseworkers who provide support to the children through home and school visits.
 Each caseworker is assigned 50 to 60 children to manage.
 We also have an administrative wing comprising of an Administrative Assistant, Accounts & Procurement Assistant and office cook.
-Finally we have a IT department comprising of IT assistant and computer lab assistant who help students access computers and training in basic computer packagesas well as supprot the office in IT needs.
+Finally we have an IT department comprising of IT assistant and computer lab assistant who help students access computers and training in basic computer packages well as support the office in IT needs.

 Kelvin Thuku, Programme Manager

 Kelvin joined the organization in April 2013 as an ICT Coordinator.
 In April 2017, he was promoted to the Programme Coordinator where he supported the programme Director.
 In April 2020, the organization elimintaed the programme Director role due to COVID 19 economic impact and Kelvin was promoted to a new role of Programme Manager.